rraiz/movie-critic/README.md

 - See the latest and most popular films currently.
 - Search for a specific film.
 - Add films to a watchlist.
 (In Progress)
 - Submit reviews with real-time updates.
-(In Progress)

 ## Tech Stack